 While there are many DIY solutions available for mice infestations, the wrong product can be a waste of money, or even worse, it could drive them further into the walls where they will wait to re-enter your house weeks or months later.

+So, how do you know if you have a mice infestation in your house?
 Here are the top ten signs of mice infestation:

 - Look for nests of fine, shredded materials which are frequently found in garages, closets, attics and basements.

 - Notice any gnawing on doors, ledges, baseboards or various materials you may have stored in your garage or basement.

 - Seeing a mouse in person is obviously a very good indication of a mouse infestation.
 Night is the most active time for mice.

 - Note if you hear sounds such as gnawing, climbing in the walls, running across the upper surface of ceilings and even little squeaks are common.

 - When house mice are present, you might notice an ammonia-like odor, which is much more noticeable in smaller areas such as cupboards.